izirku/gitrel/README.md

 ## Configuration

 Configuration files are stored in `~/.config/gitrel` directory, regardless of an operating system kind.

-Currently, to use an authenticated access to GitHub, create a  `~/.config/gitrel/github_token.plain` file that contains a *Private Access Token*, or set the
-`GITREL_TOKEN` environment variable.
-This is going to be improved in the future.
+Currently, it only stores only the `packages.json` there.

 ## Future Ideas and Improvements

 ### TO-DO

+- [ ] implement a "packages fix-up" mechanism, where we can track _match patterns_ for some of the more common and unconventional repo releases
 - [ ] implement `uninstall`
 - [ ] implement `install --ensure`
 - [v] change repo layout to use *cargo workspaces*